-Services include individual psychotherapy, group therapy, substance abuse counseling, couples’ counseling, psychiatric evaluations, outreach, referral consultation, on-call crisis coverage, and crisis intervention.
-(See information below.)
+Services, provided free during the academic year, include individual psychotherapy, group therapy, substance abuse counseling, couples’ counseling, psychiatric evaluations, outreach, referral consultation, on-call crisis coverage, and crisis intervention.

 The Counseling Center also provides consultation to faculty and staff who have concerns about a student.

 Students may be seen for individual sessions with a counselor to address a variety of problem-in-life or mental health issues, including stress management, depression, anxiety, relationship problems, eating or body image issues, adjustment to college, and other concerns common to college-age young adults.

 The Counseling Center staff uses a short-term counseling model and most student concerns are addressed in six to seven individual therapy sessions.

 However, individual psychotherapy services are based on needs of the student as determined in collaboration with his or her counselor.
 Psychotherapy services are completely confidential, with a few very rare exceptions (see Confidentiality).

 Some students have participated in therapy before coming to college, and are aware of the benefits that can be derived through meeting with a professional who can be more objective in helping them with their concerns.

 For those students who have not had any experience with counseling prior to college, there are a variety of concerns that might lead someone to seek psychotherapy, including, but not limited to:

 - Stress of school